fedefary/signer/README.md

 The property for the hashing algorithm is ***ffsec.signer.algorithm*** and the possible values are listed above.

-*Is important to define the same algorithm on both client and server to avoid problems*
+*It's important to define the same algorithm on both client and server to avoid problems*

 ```
 ffsec.signer.algorithm=HmacSHA384
 ```

-The library provides you an already instantiated RestTemplate bean that you can inject into your RestController or wherever it is needed (see the usage example paragraph).

-*All the http calls must be executed with this instance otherwise the library does not work*

 ## Coding Example
 This is an example for the client side usage: